kishor82/aws-solution-architect/README.md

 - **Zones and Subnets:** Load balancers can distribute traffic evenly across multiple availability zones for increased fault tolerance.

 AWS Load Balancers contribute to creating scalable, highly available, and fault-tolerant architectures in the cloud by efficiently managing incoming traffic.
 The choice of load balancer type depends on the specific requirements of your applications.

+#  AWS Auto Scaling Groups (ASG)
+ AWS Auto Scaling Groups (ASG) is a service that enables you to automatically scale your Amazon EC2 instances based on conditions you define.
+This helps you ensure that you have the correct number of instances to handle the load for your application.

+Here's a brief overview of AWS Auto Scaling Groups:

+1.  **Scalability:**

+    -   Auto Scaling allows you to automatically adjust the number of Amazon EC2 instances in your ASG based on demand.
+You can scale in to decrease capacity during low traffic and scale out to increase capacity during high traffic.
+2.  **Configuration:**

+    -   You define the desired capacity, minimum and maximum number of instances for your Auto Scaling Group.
+    -   You specify the Amazon Machine Image (AMI), instance type, key pair, security groups, and other configuration details for the instances.
+3.  **Scaling Policies:**

+    -   You can define scaling policies to automatically adjust the number of instances.
+    -   Scaling policies can be based on various metrics like CPU utilization, network traffic, or custom CloudWatch alarms.
+4.  **Health Checks:**

+    -   Auto Scaling Groups can perform health checks on instances to ensure they are running correctly.
+    -   If an instance fails a health check, Auto Scaling can terminate it and launch a new one to replace it.
+5.  **Launch Configurations:**

+    -   A launch configuration is a blueprint that describes various settings for your instances, including the Amazon Machine Image (AMI) and instance type.
+    -   You associate a launch configuration with an Auto Scaling Group.
+6.  **Integration with Load Balancers:**

+    -   Auto Scaling Groups can be associated with Elastic Load Balancers (ELB).
+This ensures that instances launched by the Auto Scaling Group are automatically registered with the load balancer.
+7.  **Integration with AWS Spot Instances:**

+    -   Auto Scaling Groups can use Spot Instances to take advantage of spare EC2 capacity at a lower cost.
+8.  **Dynamic Scaling:**

+    -   Auto Scaling supports dynamic scaling, allowing you to respond to changing conditions and automatically adjust the capacity.

+AWS Auto Scaling provides a reliable, cost-effective way to ensure that your application is running with the optimal number of instances.
+It helps you maintain availability and provides a seamless experience for your users.